 What do we mean ‘Have been practicing as an artist outside of university study for at least 5 years’?

-You must have completed any period of study at least 5 years ago, either BA, MA or PhD.
+You must have spent 5 years working as an artist outside of university/study (including BAs, MAs and/or PhDs).
+These years do not need to be consecutive.
 If you did not have any formal education in art you are welcome to apply, but you must have been making work for 5 years.

 What do we mean by ‘Not be currently studying on a BA, MA, PhD course or similar’ ?